emtee40/FMHY-wiki/FMHY‐Notes.md.md

 ***

+#### Revenge Note

+- Go to settings then about and tap 10 times on the version number
+- That will enable developer settings then put 287013 as discord version

+***

 #### Buzzheavier Warning

 Make sure you have a adblocker when using Buzzheavier as there are hidden ads on download pages with malicious content.
 Both the download button and torrent buttons should automatically start a download in your browser, NOT redirect you to another page.